mmorise/World/README.md

 In DIO, you can refer the following reference.
 [5] M. Morise, H. Kawahara and H. Katayose: Fast and reliable F0 estimation method based on the period extraction of vocal fold vibration of singing voice and speech, AES 35th International Conference, CD-ROM Proceeding, Feb.
 2009.

+In Harvest, I submitted a paper to INTERSPEECH 2017.
+[6] M. Morise: Harvest: A high-performance fundamental frequency estimator from speech signals, in Proc.
+INTERSPEECH 2017 (submitted).

 ## Introduction of WORLD family